pranjali-bajpai/pranjali-bajpai.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Let's get to know me better
 ---

-My name is Inigo Montoya.
+My name is Pranjali Bajpai.
+Electrical engineering undergrad from IIT Ropar.

+Trust me you will not find anything related to EE in my posts!

 I have the following qualities:
+- Overthinker
+- Overthinker

+### Why I started maintaining this blog

+Some of the *silly* reasons:

+- Share with others what all I know
-- I rock a great mustache
+- Recall myself what all I know
-- I'm extremely loyal to my family
+- Just want to write

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.